ConEmu/ConEmu.github.io/en/SettingsTabBar.md

+#### Console
-**Console** Common tab template (any console program except Far Manager)
+Common tab template (any console program except Far Manager)

+#### Modified suffix
-**Modified suffix** When something was changed in the inactive console ConEmu may show that in the tab label Set or clear this suffix appended to the tab template
+When something was changed in the inactive console ConEmu may show that in the tab label Set or clear this suffix appended to the tab template

-**Invisible tab activity flash count** When something was changed in the inactive console ConEmu may flash tab icon in that case Set ‘-1’ to flash infinitely Use odd values to leave tab in highlighted state
+#### Invisible tab activity flash count
+When something was changed in the inactive console ConEmu may flash tab icon in that case Set ‘-1’ to flash infinitely Use odd values to leave tab in highlighted state

-**Skip words from title**
+#### Skip words from title

-**Maximum tab width (in chars)**
+#### Maximum tab width (in chars)

+#### Admin shield  {#2109}
-**Admin shield** When this is checked - ‘Shield’ icon will be shown in tabs, started ‘As administrator’
+When this is checked - ‘Shield’ icon will be shown in tabs, started ‘As administrator’

+#### suffix  {#2110}
-**suffix** When this is checked - specified suffix will be appended in tabs titles, started ‘As administrator’.
+When this is checked - specified suffix will be appended in tabs titles, started ‘As administrator’.
 You may choose insertion place with ‘%a’ var, otherwise suffix will be at the tab end.